LaerkeI/EASV-SI-Compulsary-Assignment-2/README.md

 ```

 **ApiGateway Retry Logic, Circuit Breaker and Fallback Logic**
-In *Program.cs* ín ApiGateway, Polly is being added to handle transient failures with retry, circuit breaker, and fallback policies.
+In *Program.cs* ï¿½n ApiGateway, Polly is being added to handle transient failures with retry, circuit breaker, and fallback policies.
 And Ocelot is being configured to use the HttpClient "OcelotHttpClient" that has been configured with Polly policies.
 ```
     builder.Services.AddHttpClient("OcelotHttpClient")